-- At management company level, the heads of control functions (notably the heads of risk and compliance) are identified, as well as the board members and the CEO, deputy CEO and the CIOs. - At portfolio level, portfolio managers are included in the identified staff, subject to proportionality rules as described below.
+- At management company level, the heads of control functions (notably the heads of risk and compliance) are identified, as well as the board members, the CEO and the CIOs. - At portfolio level, portfolio managers are included in the identified staff, subject to proportionality rules as described below.